rainavyas/TunedGramformerAttack/README.md

 # Example

 Original Sentence: _The cat sat on the mat._

-Attacked Sentence: _The cat sat on the mat, ink lm mv._
+Attacked Sentence: _The cat sat on the mat. ink lm mv._

 # Requirements